wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 2.8 =
 * Can put functions in short code filters. <a target="_cfdb_doc" href="http://cfdbplugin.com/?page_id=1073">See documentation</a>
+* Bug fix: hook to save form data was not returning "true" an causing subsequent hooks for other plugins to not be called.

 = 2.7.5 =
 * Simpler Google Live Data implementation